-Providing some clarification, in November 2020, the ICE Benchmark Administration ("IBA") announced that it will consult on its intentions to cease the publication of one week and two month USD LIBOR following the LIBOR publication on December 31, 2021, and to cease the publication of the remaining USD LIBOR settings following the LIBOR publication on June 30, 2023, effectively extending the transition timeline.
-On or around the same date, the Federal Reserve, along with the Federal Deposit Insurance Corporation and Office of the Comptroller of the Currency issued supervisory guidance encouraging financial institutions to cease entering into new contracts that are indexed off USD LIBOR by December 31, 2021.
-Our revolving credit facilities include provisions addressing the future discontinuation of LIBOR that are broadly consistent with the approach recommended by the ARRC.
+In connection with such recommendations and developments, all variable rate loans originated by us beginning January 1, 2022 have been indexed to SOFR.
+In addition, all of our historical loan origination contracts and credit facility agreements include provisions for determining an alternative base rate in the event that LIBOR is discontinued.
 Such provisions provide for a transition, upon the occurrence of certain triggers, to a SOFR-based interest rate or, under certain circumstances, interest rates based on another benchmark to be determined, together in each case with certain spread adjustments and other changes necessary to implement such replacement benchmark.
-We will continue to follow industry announcements made by the Federal Reserve, ARRC, and IBA to secure appropriate guidance, To best prepare for the transition, we have formed an internal task force to oversee the coordination of our transition from LIBOR, which includes evaluating and mitigating the risks associated with the transition.
-Key areas of focus for the task force include managing the transition for legacy transactions, updating agreements and contracts that use LIBOR as a reference rate, modifying policies and procedures to account for the transition, communicating with our internal and external stakeholders, and preparing for the risks associated with transitioning from LIBOR to a successor reference rate.
+We have an internal task force to oversee the coordination of our transition from LIBOR, which includes evaluating and mitigating the risks associated with the transition.
+Key areas of focus for the task force include managing the transition for legacy transactions, updating agreements and contracts that use LIBOR as a reference rate, modifying policies and procedures to account for the transition, communicating with our internal and external stakeholders, and preparing for the risks associated with such transition.
 Notwithstanding our efforts, the transition away from LIBOR may ultimately have a material adverse effect on our business, financial condition and results of operations, including the result of changes in interest rates payable to us by our borrowers or payable by us to our lenders.